ronghechen/ronghe-chen/content/blogs/london.md

 Lots of good food here, and I was able to get in touch with my culture.

-#### Get Drinks at the Alchemist
+#### The Alchemist

 <img src="/images/london/alchemist.png" class="mx-auto d-block" style="max-width: 50%; margin-top: 5%; margin-bottom: 5%;">

-The Alchemist is a magic/alchemy themed bar in Covent Garden.
-Went here with a friend, and I loved the presentation of the drinks.
-I ordered an espresso martini and a French dip sandwich.
+The Alchemist is a magic/alchemy-themed bar in Covent Garden, known for its creative drink presentations and theatrical atmosphere.
+I went with a friend and really enjoyed the experience — the espresso martini came with a playful twist, and the French dip sandwich was a great pairing.

 #### Walk around Soho